Sheldenshi/Cross-the-Board/README.md

  the board to the opposite edge.
 Either player may connect any two opposite edges of the board.
 The player that establishes contiguous stones from left to right or top to bottom first wins.
-See Diagram D for examples of winning configurations.
+See Diagram 4 for examples of winning configurations.

- (Diagram D)
+ (Diagram 4)
  Black has won:   White has won: a b c d e        a b c d e
  1 . .
 B . .
 1 . .
 W W W